Neural Spelling: A Spell-Based BCI System for Language Neural Decoding: Experiments and Results

 \subsection{Data Processing}

 \paragraph{EEG Preprocessing} EEG data preprocessing was performed using MNE (version 1.6.0)~\cite{Gramfort2013MEGAE} in Python 3.10.13.
-The machine learning pipeline began with a bandpass filter between 1 and 70 Hz to reduce general noise.
-This was followed by notch filtering at 50, 100, and 150 Hz to mitigate interference from power lines.
-Next, epochs were created, defining time intervals from -1 s to 3 s around each event of the first pen-down in each trial.
-Independent Component Analysis (ICA) was applied with the auto-reject method~\cite{JAS2017417} to remove artifacts from the data.
-Finally, the EEG data was re-referenced by averaging and baseline correction was applied to ensure consistency across channels.
+The pipeline began with a bandpass filter between 1 and 70~Hz to attenuate slow drifts and high-frequency noise, followed by notch filtering at 50, 100, and 150~Hz to suppress line noise and its harmonics.
+EEG signals were then epoched from $-1$~s to $3$~s relative to the first pen-down event in each trial, capturing preparatory, execution, and post-execution neural activity.
+Artifact handling was performed in two stages.
+First, automated channel-level artifact suppression was applied using the Autoreject framework~\cite{JAS2017417} to detect and interpolate noisy channels within each epoch; no trials were discarded at this stage.
+This step improves data quality for subsequent analysis while preserving the full trial structure.
+Second, Independent Component Analysis (ICA) was applied to the epoched data after channel interpolation.
+ICA decomposition was performed using the FastICA algorithm implemented in MNE.
+Independent components were inspected following established EEG practice based on their temporal dynamics, spatial topographies, and spectral characteristics.
+Only clearly identifiable ocular artifacts (e.g., blink-related components and other clearly non-neural artifacts) were removed using a conservative manual procedure, with fewer than three components removed per subject.
+Finally, the EEG data were re-referenced to the common average, and baseline correction was applied using the pre-event interval to ensure consistency across channels.

 \paragraph{EEG Feature Extraction} Power Spectral Density (PSD) was extracted as the primary feature for model prediction.
-To compute PSD, an Fast Fourier Transform (FFT) was used, capturing frequencies between 1 Hz and 70 Hz, as shown in Fig.~\ref{fig:model_arch}C. The PSD for a given signal \( x(t) \) was calculated using the formula:
+To compute PSD, an Fast Fourier Transform (FFT) was used capturing frequencies between 1 Hz and 70 Hz, as shown in Fig.~\ref{fig:model_arch}C. The PSD for a given signal \( x(t) \) was calculated using the formula:

 where \( f \) represents the frequency, and \( N \) is the total number of time points in the signal.
 This approach provided a detailed frequency profile of the EEG signals, essential for downstream analyses.